cmaas/php-eu-vat/README.md

 MIT License.

 Use at your own risk.
 The rates are compiled based on the document mentioned above.
-I take no responsibility for the correctness of any rates.
+I take no responsibility for the correctness of any rates although I double-checked them as of March 17th, 2015.